LAST UPDATED: 2/15/24 – Australian Entry Requirements

 Australia Customs Restrictions

-Requirement: There are customs restrictions that you should review before traveling to Australia, which I have outlined below.
+Requirement:Â There are customs restrictions that you should review before traveling to Australia, which I have outlined below.

 Australia is a country that has a lot of pride in its beautiful wilderness areas and wildlife ecosystems.
 Like most countries that are trying to protect their fragile ecosystems from the invasion of non-native plant and animal species, they are very strict on what items you can and cannot bring into the country.
-Below are some guidelines that you should be aware of when it comes to New Zealand’s customs restrictions:
+Below are some guidelines that you should be aware of when it comes to Australia’s customs restrictions:

 Travelers MUST declare the following items